openstack/swift/doc/source/overview_large_objects.rst

 manifest is finalized once PUT.
 Any changes to it means it has to be replaced.

-Between these two methods the user has great flexibility in how (s)he chooses to upload and retrieve large objects to swift.
+Between these two methods the user has great flexibility in how (s)he chooses to upload and retrieve large objects to Swift.
 Swift does not, however, stop the user from harming themselves.
 In both cases the segments are deletable by the user at any time.
 If a segment was deleted by mistake, a dynamic large object, having no way of knowing it was ever there, would happily ignore the